radiosilence/Ham/README.md

 perhaps an extension system, autoloader and some other stuff to make developing in PHP less irritating than it currently is.

+Routes are converted to regex and cached so this process does not need to happen every request.

 Inspired entirely by Flask.